 So, in a fiat money system, there is no need for taxes to be used as a means of funding government expenditure.

 The Role of Taxation

-Taxation serves a different purpose.
+Taxation serves other purposes.
 As already mentioned, viewed at the most fundamental level, the enforcement of a tax obligation ensures a demand for the government’s money.
 By imposing a tax, the government creates a need within the non-government for its currency.
 This ensures a willingness on the part of some in the non-government to transact with the government, and enables some resources to be transferred from the private to public sector.

 Taxes are also used to moderate private spending during inflationary and deflationary periods.
 When economic activity is strong and demand is testing the limits of productive capacity, prices of goods and services tend to rise.
 The government can ease the inflationary pressure by raising taxes, which withdraws some private spending power.
 When economic activity is weak, the government can do the reverse.